Decap CMS

 This is cooooooooool.
 Control tabs from the commandline!
 Search them like searching files!
 Amazing idea.

 tldr: anything!
-Can use them to build up strings for other variables, combine values with calc (I want to implement color-contrast function), and clever use of content
+Can use them to build up strings for other variables, combine values with calc (I want to implement color-contrast function), and clever use of content to display the current value!

 I really like the original one, and this is a solid reply